Editorial

 Italians, come to the cool of Kenya

-Surely up to four, five years ago ordinary people would not have bet on it, unlike the experts, environmentalists and catastrophists (who by shooting in the heap well or badly these days always get it).
+Certainly, until four or five years ago, ordinary people would not have bet on it, unlike experts, environmentalists, and doomsayers (who, by shooting in the dark, always seem to get it right these days).

-Africa in the collective imagination is not only the continent of heat, deserts and people walking around half-naked (which then they should be reminded of the Tuaregs and made to wear the skins of Ugandan shepherds) but also that of mosquitoes and tropical diseases.
-We here, however, unlike Jesolo and Riccione, have never seen the tiger mosquito.
-Yet we go on safari with them....
+In the collective imagination, Africa is not only the continent of heat, deserts, and people walking around half-naked (we should remind them about the Tuaregs and make them wear the skins of Ugandan shepherds), but also of mosquitoes and tropical diseases.
+Here, however, unlike Jesolo and Riccione, we have never seen a tiger mosquito.
+And yet we go on safaris...

-As early as last year's long hot summer, Italians had already had warnings of what is now becoming a climatic habit and one that seems destined not only to consolidate, but to increase.
-In the torrid July (by now the adjective is almost benign, so much so that when I ask from Kenya, they reply "torrid?
-I wish!"), for which the media can find no worse adjectives than "hellish" (indeed, what could be worse to imagine than eternal fire?
-Maybe just an accident queue on the autosole at noon?), everyone is talking about the temperatures in Rome, Naples, Florence, and the Italian islands touching 50 degrees.
+Already during last year's long hot summer, Italians had glimpses of what is now becoming a climatic norm and seems destined not only to consolidate but to increase.
+In the torrid July (the adjective is now almost benevolent, so much so that when I ask about Kenya, they reply, "Torrid?
+Maybe!‘), when the media can no longer find adjectives worse than 'hellish’ (indeed, what could be worse than eternal fire?
+Perhaps only a traffic jam on the Autostrada at midday?), everyone is talking about temperatures in Rome, Naples, Florence, and the Italian islands reaching 50 degrees Celsius.

-An unimpeachable fact is that by now there is no climate stability in Italy and, by now addicted to artificial intelligences, we are forced in winter to create the mildness of the weather by spending millions on heating and in summer we rely on the artificial coolness of conditioned airs, with more expense and a bonus of hell for the planet.
-By now it is well established that if sub-Saharan Africa were an economically unexploited, organized and sustainably developed place, everyone from the West would migrate here.
+It is an indisputable fact that climate stability no longer exists in Italy and, now addicted to artificial intelligence, we are forced to create mild weather in winter by spending millions on heating and in summer we rely on artificial cooling from air conditioning, with further expense and a bonus of hell for the planet.
+It is now well established that if sub-Saharan Africa were an economically unexploited, organized, and sustainably developed place, everyone in the West would migrate there.

-I wonder if I wish that on the Kenyans.
-They are already starting to put up with little from those who come to Malindi and Watamu in the winter to save on their gas bills and believe they are bringing prosperity to the local people...
+I wonder if we should wish that on the Kenyans.
+They are already beginning to resent those who come to Malindi and Watamu in winter to save on their gas bills and think they are bringing prosperity to the local population...

-Back to the weather: the bottom line is that while watching the news sweating in transcontinental and surfing the Internet, from our cool Kenyan refuge we melt away just at the thought of it and (but this happens often, net of undeniable nostalgia and endemic shortcomings) we are glad to have melted away.
+Let's get back to the climate: the moral of the story is that watching the news sweating in transcontinental flights and surfing the internet from our cool Kenyan refuge, we melt just thinking about it and (but this happens often, despite the undeniable nostalgia and endemic shortcomings) we are happy to have melted away.

 TAGS: climalugliocaldoviaggiel niñoequatore